Alina-Pishak/project-PowerTeam-back/readme.md

 ## Usage

-A few examples of using.
+A few examples of using:

 ```
 Request: